Skip to main content

 Swing Points: The Footprints of Price

-A swing high is a local peak where price pushed up and then reversed back down.
-A swing low is a local valley where price pushed down and then reversed back up.
-Together, they're the structural skeleton of every chart you'll ever read.
+A swing high is a local peak where price reversed from up to down.
+A swing low is a local valley where price reversed from down to up.
+Together, they're the structural skeleton of every chart.

 Uptrend: Higher Highs and Higher Lows

 Why does this pattern mean buyers are winning?
-Because after each pullback, buyers step in at a higher price than last time.
-They're more eager.
-They don't wait for the same discount they got on the previous dip.
-That rising floor of higher lows tells you buying pressure is increasing, and each wave of selling gets absorbed at a higher price point.
+After each pullback, buyers step in at a higher price than last time.
+That rising floor of higher lows tells you buying pressure is increasing.

 Labeling Swing Points Step by Step